zsvoboda/covid_cz/README.md

 Find the `# @name createDataSource` on line 11 and click on the small link `Send Request` between line 11 and 12

 Sometimes I must click the `Send Request` link twice.
-Not sure why.
-I hope that you don't have the same issue.
+A new VSCode editor tab with a good HTTP result code (2xx) should open as result of the invocation.

 10. Create physical data model